schubline/capstone_project/current_landscape_of_online_reviews.md

 >  A one-star increase in Yelp rating leads to a 5-9 percent increase in revenue [7]

+Questions: Do user generate reviews actually reflect "quality"?

+In general marketing contexts, when we see an ad, we have our "guard" up - we know we're being sold to, hence making it more difficult for us to be persuaded.
+However, when we get feedback from ordinary people without a profit motive, the opinion seems more "genuine", and our guard goes down.
+This reality is one of the main reasons why online reviews can be so powerful.
+That being said, do reviews actually aid consumers in making better purchasing decisions?

+[1]: FERNBACH et all did a study where they analyzed 1272 products across 120 vertically differentiated product categories, comparing and contrasting their Amazon Reviews and their Consumer Report Scores.
+Here were the main takeaways:
+- They observed a lack convergence with Consumer Reports scores, the most commonly used measure of objective quality in the consumer behavior literature
+- The Amazon review scores were often based on insufficient sample sizes which limits their informativeness
+- The ratings do not predict resale prices in the used-product marketplace.
+One would expect a product with a 5 star rating to have a higher resale value than a product with 4 star rating.
+There was virtually no statistically significant relationship.
+- The higher for more expensive products and premium brands, controlling for Consumer Reports scores.
+- When forming quality inferences and purchase intentions, consumers heavily weight the average rating compared to other cues for quality like price and the number of ratings
+- Consumers fail to moderate their reliance on the average user rating as a function of sample size sufficiency
+- Consumers’ trust in the average user rating as a cue for objective quality appears to be based on an “illusion of validity.”

+> There is a low correspondence (~57% of the time) between Amazon stars and Consumer Reports ratings.

+Other Takeaways:
+- Online reviews are subject to many biases:
+  1) a more expensive product/service is viewed as being of better quality.
+  2) Reviewers are more likely to rate products with better display pictures and brand recognition more positively
+  3) "Show-off Bias"

 ## The Breakdown

 ## What does this mean?